Where Some Ideas Are Stranger Than Others...

-Since roughly 2005, Canada has been subject to a governmental scenario so lunatic it looks like something a script writer could have written for a British parliamentary comedy, or perhaps a tragic tale of what happens when oligarchies try to run countries.
-The official governing party is in minority status, with too few seats to pass any legislation it likes barring intense public and judicial opposition.
-The official opposition party is actually the same party as the officially governing party, but has a separate existence due to historical accident.
-The opposition doesn't want to oppose, and somehow win the next election.
-The result is that Canada is being subjected to an attempt an an enforced neo-liberal makeover with right wing nutbar frills.
-Things are so bad that Canadians are beginning to ask hard questions and challenge the status quo.
-It has even gotten to the point that the usual definition of Canadian as 'not American' is being radically challenged, because if an outsider were to judge by the lunatic federal government alone, Canada looks a lot like an ersatz United States.
+Between roughly 2005 and 2015, canada was subject to a governmental scenario so lunatic it looks like something a script writer could have written for a British parliamentary comedy, or perhaps a tragic tale of what happens when oligarchies try to run countries.
+The official governing party was in minority status, with too few seats to pass any legislation it liked barring intense public and judicial opposition.
+The official opposition party was actually the same party as the officially governing party, but had a separate existence due to historical accident.
+The opposition didn't want to oppose, and to somehow win the next election.
+The result then and now that canada is being subjected to an attempt an an enforced neo-liberal makeover with right wing nutbar frills.
+This is remains true with the election of the former official opposition party to a firmly majority government in 2015.
+It has even gotten to the point that the usual definition of canadian as 'not american' is being radically challenged, because if an outsider were to judge by the lunatic federal government alone, canada looks a lot like an ersatz united states.

-For my part, being Métis and Indigenous to Canada, I've always been curious about the cultures of Euro-Canadians.
-Generally I don't hear anything directly about any of them unless the mores of my culture clash with them, or Canada Day is coming up or something in which case a random collection of qualities are held up as 'Canadian.'
-This is highly ironic, not least because until the early 1800s, the term 'Canadian' or 'Canadien' referred exclusively to people now better known as Métis.
-The changeover happened once the transplanted Europeans began to feel that the 'Indians and half-breeds' only had twenty-five years or so left before they were all dead, so the term was open and could be used for legitimizing purposes.
-In any case, it seems to me that there are definitely Euro-Canadian cultures, yet there doesn't seem to be a clear Euro-Canadian identity or identities.
+For my part, being Métis and Indigenous to canada, I've always been curious about the cultures of euro-canadians.
+Generally I don't hear anything directly about any of them unless the mores of my culture clash with them, or canada day is coming up or something in which case a random collection of qualities are held up as 'canadian.'
+This is highly ironic, not least because originally, 'canadien' was the usual french term for Indigenous people.
+By the 1700s or so, the french in québec had appropriated the term for themselves, and finally by the mid to late 1800s it had been rendered 'canadian' and appropriated by the english, who nevertheless insisted they were really english, just not living in england.
+The changeover began once the transplanted europeans decided that the 'Indians and half-breeds' only had twenty-five years or so left before they were all dead, so the term was open and could be used for legitimizing purposes.
+In any case, it seems to me that there are definitely euro-canadian cultures, yet there doesn't seem to be a clear euro-canadian identity or identities.
 'Seem' is such a powerful word though, that I think it's worth worrying at the question some more.

 Until the anthropologists got hold of it, 'culture' was a very different word.
 Today its use to mean "intellectual training and refinement" is slipping away, although you can still hear a person referred to as "cultured."
 That expression shows the word refers originally to farmland, and not so long ago it would not have been considered appropriate to use it in reference to people.
 Once the anthropologists got in there, the definition began to shift, and today it tends to mean: